At QHS, all pupils will have opportunities to:

 Develop their times tables, mental maths and application skills

 Use a range of mathematical tools, instruments and equipment in practical tasks in and out of the classroom

 Develop their maths skills at home through homework tasks

 Demonstrate their progress through regular assessments

-All pupils have access to the MyMaths and BOFA website and we encourage the use of this at home and in school.
+All pupils have access to the MyMaths and BOFA websites and we encourage the use of these at home and in school.

 A regular lunchtime Maths clinic runs every Thursday and Friday.
 Pupils can receive one to one or small group assistance with any issue they have been encountering.